willwade/ppmpredictor/data/README.md

 - **sample_conversation.txt** (882 bytes)
   - Conversational text with common phrases
   - Good for AAC (Augmentative and Alternative Communication) applications

+And more at training/ - note these are directly from dasher repo.

 ### Lexicons